vectorgraphics/Okular-v3d-Plugins/README.md

 Finally run the test script.

 ## TODO
+* All testing scripts assume that the source code was cloned into the home directory
 * Add passing files to test scripts
 * Make the mostly minimal list of packages truely minimal, and add minimal lists for other distros
 * Add an option to select between release and debug builds of the plugin